 In Colorado, it’s even worse.
 The state has seen a disturbing rise in motorcycle fatalities over the last three years, with a record number of deaths last year.

-If you’ve been involved in an accident in Colorado while riding a bicycle or motorcycle – or lost a loved one in one of these tragic incidents – reach out to the experienced Colorado personal injury lawyers at Burg Simpson by calling 303-792-5595 or fill out a Free Case Evaluation form online now.
+If you’ve been involved in an accident in Colorado while riding a bicycle or motorcycle – or lost a loved one in one of these tragic incidents – reach out to the experienced Colorado personal injury lawyers at Burg Simpson by calling 303-792-5595 or fill out a Free Case Evaluation form online right now.